biodiversitydata-se/biologging-sensor-client/design-docs/about_page.md

 # Updating the About Page Content

 ## Keywords of folders and files
-src, app, about, page.tsx, about.tsx, about.css
+src, app, about, page.tsx, About.tsx, about.css

 ## Directory
 ```